rnapark/kaggle-plant-path2020/README.md

 ## Quick Start
 Please look at v29 of https://www.kaggle.com/code/rnapark/apple or notebooks/apple_final.ipynb to see the detailed implementation of my project.

-To run the project, I've created a "lightweight notebook" just downloads my pretrained model's fold weights and uses them to generate a submission.
-Please follow the instructions in SETUP.md.
+To run the project, I've created a "lightweight notebook" where you can just download/upload my pretrained model's fold weights to generate a Kaggle submission.
+Please follow the detailed version of instructions in SETUP.md.

 Otherwise, to see the training logs and error/success visualizations, metric visualizations, reference notebooks/apple_final.ipynb.